 - Realize that approaching employers doesn’t have to be a complicated process.
 It is about knowing how to talk to people, anticipating employer needs, knowing your audience and moving forward with determination;

 - Consider arranging meetings with employers.
-The formal “interview” may not work for some job seekers with disabilities; and
+The formal “interview” may not work for some candidates with disabilities; and

 - Partner with other organizations to provide additional supports – this can make the difference in a successful transition to work – for example: a skilled life coach can help some employees with disabilities with daily activities and thereby increase their life skills and job competencies.